 Publications: Dutch translation of Blavatsky’s The Secret Doctrine.

-– articles and reviews in the JASB, e.g. “Three Tibetan Repartee Songs”, JASB 17, 1921, 287-318 (with text and tr.); “Concerning a Bon Image”, JASB 18, 1922, 195-211; “A contribution to the Bibliography of Tibet”, JASB 18, 1922, 445-525.
+– Articles and reviews in the JASB, e.g. “Three Tibetan Repartee Songs”, JASB 17, 1921, 287-318 (with text and tr.); “Concerning a Bon Image”, JASB 18, 1922, 195-211; “A contribution to the Bibliography of Tibet”, JASB 18, 1922, 445-525.

 – “Kacche Phalu, a Tibetan moralist”, Sir Asutosh Mukherjee Silver Jubilee Vol. 3:3, Calcutta 1927; a few further articles and in 1897-1916 a number of Theosophical writings.

 Sources: C. E. van Aken, H. Hobbs & N. Barwell, JASB 3:10, 1944, 186-191; P. Richardus, The Dutch Orientalist Johan van Manen.
 2+77 p.
 9 pl.
 Kern Institute Miscellanea 3.
 Leiden 1989 (with bibliography); Wikipedia briefly with photo (detailed account in Dutch version).

 Last Updated on 3 weeks by Admin